alantgeo/vicmap2osm/README.md

 Two debug outputs are produced from this step.

-1. singleCluster - visualises where all addresses with the same address properties are combined into a single "cluster" based on a 25 meter maximum threshold distance.
+1. _singleCluster_ - visualises where all addresses with the same address properties are combined into a single "cluster" based on a 25 meter maximum threshold distance.
 In this case it's safe to reduce all the points into a single centroid point.

-2. multiCluster - visualises where all addresses with the same address properties exceed the 25 meter cluster threshold and are unable to be reduced to a single point.
+2. _multiCluster_ - visualises where all addresses with the same address properties exceed the 25 meter cluster threshold and are unable to be reduced to a single point.
 These are not included in the import and need to be reviewed for manual import.
-A MapRoulette challenge is outputted at debug/reduceDuplicates/mr_duplicateAddressFarApart.geojson, however because this is before the conflation stage, many of these may already exist in OSM.
+A MapRoulette challenge is outputted at `debug/reduceDuplicates/mr_duplicateAddressFarApart.geojson`, however because this is before the conflation stage, many of these may already exist in OSM.
 It's a TODO for these to be conflated so that only missing from OSM addresses are asked to be checked in MapRoulette.

 ![multiCluster example](img/reduceDuplicates_multiCluster.png)